kjayasa/reeldeal/ClientApp/src/content/text/intro.md

-Reel Deal is an international short film festival held in Washington DC metro area to celebrate cinema.
+Reel Deal is a short film festival held in Washington DC metro area to celebrate cinema.

 Reel Deal is an effort to create a warm and welcoming home for independent filmmakers and fans of cinema in Washington DC metro area.
 Reel Deal is also committed to train the next generation of film makers and has separate a junior category for our budding filmmakers under 17 years of age.